Customer feedback privacy notice

 Exceptions will be applied in the following cases:

-- children in care – records will be kept either until the 75th anniversary of the child’s birth, or if the child dies before the age of 18, for 15 years from the date of death
+- children in care – records will be kept either until 75 years after the child’s birth, or if the child dies before the age of 18, for 15 years from the date of death

 - approved foster carers (including relatives, friends or connected persons granted temporary approval under Regulation 24 of the Care Planning, Placement and Case Review (England) Regulations 2010) – records will be kept for at least 10 years from the date on which their approval is terminated

-- adoption records where an Adoption Order is not made – in cases where the child is looked after by the Council records will be retained until the 75th anniversary of the child’s birth
+- adoption records where an adoption order is not made – in cases where the child is looked after by the council records will be retained until 75 years after the child’s birth

-- child Protection Assessments/Referrals/Children in Need/Serious Case Reviews – records will be kept until the 25th anniversary of the child’s birth, or if the child dies before the age of 18, for 6 years from the date of death
+- child protection assessments/ referrals/ children in need/ serious case reviews – records will be kept until 25 years after the child’s birth, or if the child dies before the age of 18, for 6 years from the date of death.

 In these cases a copy of the complaint and its conclusion may be kept with the social care record to ensure that we comply with the data retention period.